 The only drawback here is that the 5% cash back is not unlimited.
 It’s maxed out at $1,500 per category, per quarter.

-So really the max bonus cash you can earn is $60 per quarter.
+So really the max bonus cash you can earn is $60 per quarter (6,000 points).
 That’s taking the 4% bonus amount on top of the 1% you already get for purchases 365 days a year.
+But if they presented it that way we wouldn’t all be so excited, would we?

 Additionally, you have to “activate the cash back” each quarter in order to get it.
 It’s not hard to do, but you still need to remember to visit the website and enter some pertinent details every quarter.